-The anti-Nato protest camp in Newport
+The anti-NATO protest camp in Newport

 Unfortunately for the protesters, it seemed like whoever built the wall did so with the intention of keeping people from tearing it apart.
-Failing to make much of a dent, activists instead resorted to banging on it and swearing at police through all the little glass windows.
+Failing to make much of a dent, activists instead resorted to banging on it and swearing at police through the little glass windows.

 Locals Jake (left) and James

 Stuck on what to do next, I spoke to a couple of the people who were trying to get beyond the wall.

 Yeah, I live just down the road.
 I saw the protesters coming by, and I saw a load of pigs down on the other side of this wall—why can’t they all just drop fucking dead?

 Did you know about NATO before, or did you just decide to come down because you saw a load of cops?

 Yeah, yeah, I did.
 I heard about the protest.
 At first I came up here to start a riot, and then I saw all of these people are fighting for a good cause.

 So you hate the police?